 Council has provided information to help neighbours with animal noise issues.
-The fact sheet below provides information for the animal owner and for neighbours on why the animal may be creating the noise and recommendations on how to reduce animal noise.
-There is also a letter template for neighbours to use if they would like to communicate to the animal owner about the problem.
+The fact sheet below provides information for the animal owner and for neighbours on why the animal may be creating the noise and some recommendations on how to reduce the animal noise.
+There is also a letter template for neighbours to use if they would like to communicate to the animal's owner about the problem.

 Some documents on this page need Microsoft Word or Microsoft Word Mobile installed on your computer to view or print them.

 - Animal Noise fact sheet (Word - 146kb)

 - Letter template for animal noise in the neighbourhood (Word - 63kb).

 If the owner of the animal agrees to do something about the animal noise, wait a few weeks to see if they have been successful in their efforts.
 Your support and ongoing feedback about the animal's behaviours can assist the owner to resolve the problem.

 Report to Council